WillOram/cyber-remediation/README.md

 ### Harden the environment
 - Map out attack paths used by the attacker and weaknesses in the environment
 - Identify targeted improvements to prevent the attacker immediately re-gaining access to the environment
-  - focus on preventing the attacker using the same or similar attacks to gain initial access
+  - using the same or similar attacks to gain initial access (e.g. patching external vulnerabilities)
-  - focus on preventing the attacker using other common methods (e.g. phishing, compromised credentials)
+  - using other common methods (e.g. phishing, compromised credentials)
-- Identify targeted improvements to prevent the attacker achieving their objectives if they re-gain access
-  - focus on preventing the attacker using the same or similar attack paths to reach their objectives (e.g. segmenting POS terminals)
+- Identify targeted improvements to prevent the attacker achieving their objectives using the same or similar attack paths  if they re-gain access to the environment(e.g. segmenting POS terminals)
-- Implement any planned improvements that will not tip-off the attacker
+- Plan and implement any improvements that will not tip-off the attacker
 - Plan to implement all other hardening activities during the eradication event

 ### Plan "eradication event"